Brunno-DaSilva/api-registration-auth0-azure-func-sql/README.md

 ## Azure Functions API ⚡

 Azure Functions APIs offer a robust and versatile set of services to meet various client needs.
-Among these, are:
+Among these are:

 - Vendors API [GET]
 - Fields API [GET]
 - Asset Request API [GET]
 - Data Feed API [POST]

-The Vendors API facilitates access to vendor information, while the Fields API offers a comprehensive list of fields, they are both static data sets.
-The Asset Request API streamlines asset management by providing a list of assets, that can vary from customer to customer, and the Data Feed API empowers users to seamlessly create their own API end point by posting data to specific database.
+The Vendors API facilitates access to vendor information, while the Fields API offers a comprehensive list of fields; they are both static data sets.
+The Asset Request API streamlines asset management by providing a list of assets, which can vary from customer to customer, and the Data Feed API empowers users to seamlessly create their own API endpoint by posting data to a specific database.
 These Azure Functions APIs collectively provide a powerful toolkit for developers and clients to interact with and leverage data and services in a dynamic and efficient manner.

 Below is a diagram that aids in illustrating the flow of the service.